Ghost Hunting At Drakelow Tunnels

-If you're planning on attending a Haunted Happenings hunt at Drakelow then there's a couple of things you will need to bring, a torch and warm clothing.
+If you're planning on attending a ghost hunt at Drakelow then there's a couple of things you will need to bring, a torch and warm clothing.
 It's cold and very dark in the tunnels, I also recommend a flask of hot drink.

 My thanks go out to Jill and Gemma for running the event, and all the participants for being good sports.

 You May Also Like